Memorable Manitobans: John Leslie Charles (1892-1992)

 During the First World War he served with the Royal Winnipeg Rifles, transferring to the Canadian Engineers and the Canadian Railway Troops, rising to the rank of Major.
 He was twice mentioned in despatches and was presented with the Distinguished Service Order by King George V. During the Second World War he commanded a company of the Royal Canadian Engineers and was seconded to the US Army to aid in railway construction.

 He was a member of the Association of Professional Engineers of Manitoba from 1921 to his death, serving as its President in 1953.
-He received the Julian C. Smith Award from the Engineering Institute of Canada in 1968 and was a member of the Engineering Institute of Canada, the American Railway Engineering Association, the Royal Canadian Legion, the Norwood Masonic Lodge, and the Manitoba Game and Fish Association.
+He received the Julian C. Smith Award from the Engineering Institute of Canada in 1968 and was a member of the Engineering Institute of Canada, American Railway Engineering Association, Royal Canadian Legion, Norwood Masonic Lodge, and Manitoba Game and Fish Association.

-He received honorary doctorates from the University of Manitoba (1973) and the Technical University of Nova Scotia (1987), was presented with the Canadian Engineers Gold Medal Award by the Canadian Council of Professional Engineers (1981), and was inducted into the Order of Canada (1973).
+He received honorary doctorates from the University of Manitoba (1973) and the Technical University of Nova Scotia (1987), was presented with the Canadian Engineers Gold Medal Award by the Canadian Council of Professional Engineers (1981), was inducted into the Order of Canada (1973), and received a Queen Elizabeth II Silver Jubilee Medal (1977).
 He published an autobiography entitled Westward Go Young Man in 1978.

 Obituary, Winnipeg Free Press, 14 February 1992, page 25.

 Page revised: 18 June 2022